Mustafa Kemal Atatürk: Religious insignia

-On 2 September, the government issued a decree closing down all Sufi orders, the tekkes and other religious ideological lodges.
-Atatürk ordered the dervish lodges to be converted to museums, such as Mevlana Museum in Konya.
+On 2 September 1925, the government issued a decree closing down all Sufi orders, the tekkes and other religious ideological lodges.
+Mustafa Kemal ordered the dervish lodges to be converted to museums, such as Mevlana Museum in Konya.
 The institutional expression of religious ideologies became illegal in Turkey; a politically neutral form of any religious ideology, functioning as social associations, was permitted to exist.

-Opposition to Atatürk in 1924–1927
+Opposition to Mustafa Kemal in 1924–1927

 In 1924, while the "Issue of Mosul" was on the table, Sheikh Said began to organize the Sheikh Said Rebellion.
 Sheikh Said was a wealthy Kurdish tribal chief of a local Naqshbandi order in Diyarbakır.
 He emphasized the issue of religion; he not only opposed the abolition of the Caliphate, but also the adoption of civil codes based on Western models, the closure of religious orders, the ban on polygamy, and the new obligatory civil marriage.
 Sheikh stirred up his followers against the policies of the government, which he considered anti-Islamic.
 In an effort to restore Islamic law, Sheik's forces moved through the countryside, seized government offices and marched on the important cities of Elazığ and Diyarbakır.
 Members of the government saw the Sheikh Said Rebellion as an attempt at a counter-revolution.
 They urged immediate military action to prevent its spread.
-With the support of Mustafa Kemal, the acting prime minister Ali Fethi (Okyar) replaced with Ismet Inönü who on the 3 March 1925 ordered the invocation of the "Law for the Maintenance of Order" in order to deal with the rebellion.
+With the support of Mustafa Kemal, the acting prime minister Ali Fethi (Okyar) was replaced with İsmet Pasha (İnönü), who on 3 March 1925 ordered the invocation of the "Law for the Maintenance of Order" in order to deal with the rebellion.
 It gave the government exceptional powers and included the authority to shut down subversive groups.
 The law was repealed in March 1927.

 There were also parliamentarians in the GNA who were not happy with these changes.
-So many members were denounced as opposition sympathizers at a private meeting of the Republican People's Party (CHP) that Atatürk expressed his fear of being among the minority in his own party.
+So many members were denounced as opposition sympathizers at a private meeting of the Republican People's Party (CHP) that Mustafa Kemal expressed his fear of being among the minority in his own party.
 He decided not to purge this group.
 After a censure motion gave the chance to have a breakaway group, Kâzım Karabekir, along with his friends, established such a group on 17 October 1924.
-The censure became a confidence vote at the CHP for Atatürk.
+The censure became a confidence vote at the CHP for Mustafa Kemal.
 On 8 November, the motion was rejected by 148 votes to 18, and 41 votes were absent.
 The CHP held all but one seat in the parliament.
-After the majority of the CHP chose him, Atatürk said, "the Turkish nation is firmly determined to advance fearlessly on the path of the republic, civilization and progress".
+After the majority of the CHP chose him, Mustafa Kemal said, "the Turkish nation is firmly determined to advance fearlessly on the path of the republic, civilization and progress".